Ok, here’s a really common but confusing eating situation, see if you can relate.

 - a family member who has an eating disorder

-- families that promote a highly competitive environment where external success (like having good grades) is promoted
+- A highly competitive environment where external success (like having good grades) is promoted

 - A person with a naturally bigger body will face weight stigma and fat discrimination in our society.
 It’s just the tough truth.
 This person will get the implicit and explicit message that fat is bad, and they will try to lose weight.
 Sadly, this trying to lose weight is what often causes eating disorders in the first place!